MicrosoftDocs/cpp-docs/docs/atl/reference/ccomsinglethreadmodel-class.md

 ##  <a name="increment"></a>  CComSingleThreadModel::Increment

-This static function decrements the value of the variable pointed to by *p*.
+This static function increments the value of the variable pointed to by *p*.

 ```
 static ULONG WINAPI Increment(LPLONG p) throw();